cloudnativer/kube-install/docs/roadmap.md

 We will add the following features in 0.8.0 version:

-* The web platform supports user name and password login.
+* The web platform supports username and password login.
 * Starting to support `kubernetes v1 24` .
 * Add the `-logs` tag to support viewing logs on the command line.
 * Add dashboard `metrics-scraper` to solve the problem of `kube-dashboard` monitoring chart.